 Partners in Nepal

-LHL International has been involved in Nepal since 1984, and today we cooperate with the state tuberculosis programme.
+LHL International was involved in Nepal between 1984 and 2018.
+The last 22 years we cooperated with the national tuberculosis programme.
 The funds for our work in Nepal come from NORAD.

 Our work in Nepal